 PLEASE NOTE: checking consoles in and out takes some time; please be aware that the circulation desk closes 15 minutes before the building closes.
 Leave plenty of time for this transaction.

-Games & consoles are subject to fines at full replacement costs plus administrative costs.
+Games & consoles are subject to fines at full replacement costs.

 For more information, please refer to the Video Games Collection page.